Myra-Sea/reading-notes/Code102/JS1.md

 It is best practice to always use `var`, `let`, or `const` instead of leaving the value undefined.
 Of those 3 choices, it is best to always try to use `const` (denotes a **fixed** value) unless you want the value of the variable to be changeable, in which case use `let`.

-The label `var` was used from 1995 to 2015, whereas the let and const keywords was added to JavaScript in 2015.
+The label `var` was used from 1995 to 2015, whereas the `let` and `const` keywords were added to JavaScript in 2015.
 Therefore, if you want your code to run in older browsers, you must use `var`.

 For example, if: